nicholaschen09/nicholaschen09/README.md

 ## About Me
 - joining textql this fall as a software engineer intern in nyc
 - studying systems design engineering at the university of waterloo
-- previously helped create some awesome things at ownr, the royal bank of canada, meta hash capital and voluntrack
+- previously helped build some awesome things at ownr, the royal bank of canada, meta hash capital and voluntrack
 - enjoy filming, drawing, editing and photography

 ## Let's Connect